guardian/frontend/docs/01-start-here/08-incidents.md

 If you suspect that there is a real issue with an app you can connect directly to the instance using to try and collect more runtime information.

-You should start by picking an instance and detaching it from the load balancer so that it doesn't get killed or interfered with, and then connect to via ssm.

 You should look for things like:

 * The application logs
 * Running ```top``` to get memory and cpu usage
 * Check diskspace with ```df -h```
 * Get the number of open file descriptors with ```lsof | wc -l```
+* Get a thread dump using ```jstack```

+If you are doing a more lengthy analysis of the machine, you should detach the instance from the load balancer so that it doesn't get killed or interfered with.

 ## Cleaning up after the incident is over

 [Keep following the P1 checklist for communications and process information after the incident is resolved](https://docs.google.com/document/d/1sAq378Oqm5NUG2_FJORDSd_Tag6gUUUsZaE9zUsgWHc/edit?usp=sharing)

-If you scaled frontend apps up, you should wait for latency and error rates have returned to normal before scaling back down again.
+If you scaled frontend apps up, you should wait for latency and error rates have returned to normal before scaling back down again by setting the desired instances back to normal - the scaling policy will slowly remove instances until it reaches that number.

 If you rolled back because of a software defect, merge the fix into master, test it on CODE and then deploy to production.